Can Large Language Models be Effective Online Opinion Miners?: Introduction

 Building upon this benchmark, we introduce two complementary tasks: \textbf{(1) \subone (FOE)} evaluates whether LLMs can accurately extract structured opinions from online content and \textbf{(2) \subtwo (OIG)} assesses whether LLMs can mine high-level topics and insights from user opinions expressed in online content.
 We conduct extensive experiments on ten proprietary and open-source LLMs to provide an in-depth analysis of their respective capabilities and limitations.
 The evaluation results demonstrate that while the models struggle with extracting structured opinions from online content, they exhibit relatively strong adaptability in synthesizing diverse user opinions into meaningful insights.
 Based on these findings, we discuss key takeaways and potential future directions to further advance the field of opinion mining.
-Specifically, our contributions are as follows: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=2pt,parsep=0pt] \item We present \proposed, a realistic and richly annotated benchmark that evaluates LLMs across structurally diverse online content using both structured tuples and insight-oriented summaries. \item We define two complementary tasks FOE and OIG—to jointly assess extraction and abstraction capabilities of LLMs from diverse online content. \item We extensively evaluate both proprietary and open-source LLMs, highlighting their strengths, limitations, and opportunities for further work. \end{itemize}
+Specifically, our contributions are as follows: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=2pt,parsep=0pt] \item We present \proposed, a realistic and richly annotated benchmark that evaluates LLMs across structurally diverse online content using both structured tuples and opinion-centric insights.

+\item We define two complementary tasks FOE and OIG—to jointly assess extraction and abstraction capabilities of LLMs from diverse online content.

+\item We extensively evaluate both proprietary and open-source LLMs, highlighting their strengths, limitations, and opportunities for further work. \end{itemize}